rfuzzo/MorrowindPlusPlus/fundamentals/quests.md

 [**A Merchant's Whim**](https://www.nexusmods.com/morrowind/mods/51068)\
 A merchant has set up shop outside of Vivec.
 Talk with him, and after some time he will ask you for some help with a personal matter from his past.

-* On BAIN installation, check the following options:
+* On MO2 installation, check the following options:
   * [x] Core Files
   * **Alternate Location** -> No